Banff vs Canmore • Which Town is Better For Your Vacation?

 Canmore was a coal-mining town until the 1970s when the mines shut down.
 Afterward, the town struggled for decades and wasn’t much more than a few extra beds when Banff filled up.
 However, this changed during the 1988 Calgary Winter Olympics when the Nordic Center was built in Canmore to host the cross-country ski events.
 With the international community in Canmore, the town’s secret got out and has been growing ever since.

-Canmore has a nice downtown area, but overall, the town’s amenities, including the accommodation, are much more spread out compared to Banff, which makes it not as good for walking.
+Canmore has a nice downtown area, but overall, the town’s amenities, including the accommodation, are much more spread out compared to Banff, which makes it not as good for walking as Banff.
 However if you stay anywhere downtown, you’ll be able to easily walk to Main Street in Canmore.
 It’s also possible to bike to many beautiful sights around Canmore, like Quarry Lake and the Canmore Reservoir.
-Like Banff, Canmore Main Street is also pedestrian-only in the summer
+Canmore Main Street is also pedestrian-only in the summer.

 Despite being much larger than Banff, the wilderness remains at its doorstep.
-Animals frequently appear in and around town, and herds of elk live in town and its neighborhoods.
+Animals frequently appear in and around town, and elk herds live in town and its neighborhoods.

 In comparison to Banff, Canmore is more relaxed and has fewer crowds.
 However, it’s still quite lively in the busy summer months, and gets more popular every year, but you won’t get the crowded feeling on the sidewalks quite like in Banff.